Athletics bid emotional farewell to Oakland Coliseum that they called home since 1968

 “I’ve never been to a World Series before,” Kotsay said.
 “But I feel like today is one of those days that you can kind of experience the emotion of that, the magnitude of it.
 Driving in the gates today and seeing the fullness of a parking lot, feeling the energy and the emotion is something I’ll treasure for the rest of my life.”

-Longtime supporters and kids alike stole away from work or school to be here for the matinee finale against the Texas Rangers, a sellout crowd of 46,889 turning out under a cloudless September blue sky.
+Longtime supporters and kids alike stole away from work or school to be here for the matinee finale under a cloudless September blue sky.
+Oakland’s last team standing, the A’s follow the NFL Raiders and Golden State Warriors basketball team out of town.

+Spontaneously, Schuemann grabbed the flag held by mascot Stomper moments earlier, and took off running.

+“I wanted to enjoy it with them, for sure,” he said of the fans.

 Kotsay made one request for a memento: He’s taking home three bases, which were changed out every inning so 27 were available as keepsakes — with longtime, outgoing groundskeeper Clay Wood gifted the first-inning bags.